|

 spared the forest floor"

-5: the bottom surface of any a cave or lake etc.
+5: the bottom surface of any lake or other body of water

 the lack of heat"

-7: the parliamentary right to address an assembly; "the
+8: the parliamentary right to address an assembly; "the chairman

-9: a large room in a stock exchange where the trading is done;
+10: a large room in a exchange where the trading is done; "he is

 v 1: surprise greatly; knock someone's socks off; "I was floored